 The crux of the matter is that angry people “need” something.
-This is why there is an elevated expectation and a plummeting disappointment each time the angry person’s expectation is not met.
+This truth is why there are an elevated expectation and a plummeting disappointment each time someone does not meet the angry person’s expectation.
 Angry individuals are weak people.
 The real question could go like this: Do you really “need” what it is that is causing your anger?

 How many arguments have you gotten into with someone only to look back on it to realize how silly it was?
 If you’re like me, there have been times where you had elevated something that’s not that important until you became sinfully angry.
 After our desires morph to needs, sinful demands will ensue.
 The angry person has way too many needs.
 Let me give you an example of a real need: